kochelmonster/recordwright/docs/recordwright.md

 ---

-## A Different Approach: RecordWright
+## A Different Approach: Recordwright

-The open-source library **RecordWright** takes a fundamentally different approach:
+The open-source library **Recordwright** takes a fundamentally different approach:

 - **Record Instead of Script:**
   Interactions are recorded directly in the browser and saved as JSON.
 The first run records the interaction; subsequent runs replay it automatically.